francescoTheSantis/Learnable-Concept-Based-Model/README.md

 ```bash
 bash bash_scripts/run_LF_CBM.sh
 ```
-For this baseline, the concept have been extracted from GPT-4o and are reported into the `concept_list` folder.
+For this baseline, the concepts have been extracted from GPT-4o for each dataset and are reported into the `concept_list` folder.

 ⚠️ For other baselines (SENN, BotCL, etc.), we used the official repositories.
 We recommend doing the same for faithful reproduction.